Log Management

 Winston

 1. Define logging levels based on your application needs.
 Adding a logging level increases the visibility into severe issues and assists with creating a meaningful categorization for any application activity.
-By default, Winston logs events based on the npm priority protocol that categorizes logs into six priority levels ranging from 0 to 5, 0 being the most critical and 5 the least in severity.
-Alternatively, you can set to follow the Syslog protocols.
+By default, Winston logs events based on the npm priority protocol that categorizes logs into six priority levels ranging from 0 to 5, 0 being the most critical and five the least in severity.
+Alternatively, you can set it to follow the Syslog protocols.

-2. Winston offers three log transport options, console, file, and HTTP.
+2. Winston offers three log transport options: console, file, and HTTP.
 The term transport is used in Winston to denote the storage and output of logs.

 5. Logging in JSON is always the best way to output your logs for easy parsing into a log management application.